dhurlburtusa/shortcuts/text/text-conventions.md

 Markdown has several different contexts.
 For example, blockquotes, lists, and paragraphs.
 Because blockquotes begin with "`> `", two extra characters are allowed.
 Because the top-level items of an unordered list begin with "`* `, three extra characters are allowed.
 The second-level allows four extra characters, and so forth.

 ### Rational

-If a strict character count is used without regard to context, then more editing is required when context or indentation is changed.
+If a strict character count is used without regard to context, then more editing is required when the context or indentation is changed.
 There have been countless times where I increased the indentation of some code but also had to edit the associated comment because it now exceeded the strict character limit.
 But by starting the line-wrapping count at a point that is indentation agnostic, I no longer run into this problem.

 ## Sentence Spacing

 I use either a single space or two spaces.
 Which I use depends on the context.
 In code, I use two spaces.
 In WYSWYG editors such as MS Word, an email client with formatting options (like TinyMCE), etc, I try to use a single space but I am still in the habit of doing two spaces.